Nathaniel Brazill: Subsequent civil litigation

 Pam Grunow, the widow of the murdered teacher, sued the Brazill family friend that owned the handgun used, the Palm Beach County School Board, and the pawn shop that sold the handgun.
 These cases were settled for over $1 million.
 Grunow also filed an action against the gun manufacturer that resulted in a $1.2 million jury verdict, but the trial judge set aside the verdict, and in 2005 the Florida District Court of Appeals upheld this ruling.

 Imprisonment

-Brazill is incarcerated at the Jackson Correctional Institution with a release date set for May 18, 2028.
+Brazill is incarcerated at the Quincy Annex with a release date set for May 18, 2028.
 While imprisoned, Brazill earned his GED and certification as a paralegal.

 Childhood and student career

 As a child, Brazill was surrounded by domestic abuse and alcoholism at home, and local police frequently responded to calls from the Brazill residence.
-Prior to the Grunow murder, however, Brazill received at least 2 D's as well as an F by Grunow himself, described by teachers as being mild mannered and likeable, and Grunow was his favorite teacher.
+Prior to the Grunow murder, Brazill received at least 2 D's as well as an F by Grunow himself; however, he was described by teachers as being mild mannered and likeable, and stated that Grunow was his favorite teacher.

-In popular culture

-Nathaniel Brazil's murder of his teacher Barry Grunow was covered in the show Kids Who Kill.
-It was shown in the same episode as the murder of Derrick Robie by Eric Smith, and the murder and attempted murder by Daniel Petric.